-Though the year 2020 is due to pandemics, one of the worst for Polish economics since the 1989 transformation, some industries managed to benefit from various economic and social changes.
-According to the IMF, Polish GDP is about to drop by about 4.6 pp this year.
+As indicated by various analyses, including among others market analyses, the year 2020 was one of the worst periods for the Polish economy since the transformation of 1989.
+Despite this, some industries managed to benefit from the various economic and social transformations.
+Despite this, some industries managed to benefit from the various economic and social transformations.
+According to the IMF, Polish GPD is about to drop by about 4.6 pp this year.
 It is caused by the worldwide epidemics of Coronavirus and the lockdown that was undertaken to slow the disease spreading.
 If a certain branch is about to be one of the fastest growing industries 2020, it must be providing the consumers with goods or services that are especially desirable in crisis times.
 Though the entire European economy is suffering, some branches managed to take advantage of the new circumstances and are now growing in impressive numbers.
 So, what are the fastest growing industries in Poland?

 While shopping possibilities, especially during the lockdown, were strictly limited, and peoples’ habits may not change that rapidly, some form of purchasing goods must have partly replaced traditional retail sales.
 E-commerce, which is the fastest growing industry, was a natural successor of this form.
 According to the report from Gemius Polska, in 2020, the percentage of customers who use e-commerce services has increased by 11 pp. and now amounts to 73%.
 This sector has been growing quickly and continuously for many years; however, the current situation is unprecedented.
 This year’s growth in the e-commerce industry in Poland is now estimated at 26%.
 No wonder Poland’s most prominent e-commerce operator, Allegro, decided to go public this year, and the prices of shares were skyrocketing, just like the value of what is the fastest growing industry in Poland.